 Are there restrictions on the disciplines, fields of study and course levels Centres can support?

-- To be eligible for funding, a centre must deliver at least one undergraduate Commonwealth supported course of study from any registered higher education provider.
+- To be eligible for funding, a Centre must support one or more undergraduate Commonwealth supported course of study from a registered higher education provider.

 Are there ongoing Program reporting requirements?

 - Yes.
 Regional University Centre funding is subject to ongoing reporting requirements.
 Specific reporting requirements and agreed milestone reporting linked to payments will be detailed within Conditions of Grant for successful applicants.

 - The types of information and data you will need to be able to provide to the department includes: